Please Support Your Local Florida Farmers & Farmers Markets!

 Rockledge, FL (Brevard County)

-Note: Due to COVID-19, The Market at Rockledge Gardens is operating at 50% capacity.
-You must also keep your party to two guests maximum and you must wear a mask.
-You can also schedule curbside pick-up here!
+Note: Due to COVID-19, you can also schedule curbside pick-up here!
 The Market is a community farmers’ market featuring their very own crops as well as those of other local Space Coast growers, including pick-your-own herbs.
-Wonderful local vendors provide eggs and meats, cheese, fresh breads, jams, pasta, and a range of small-batch prepared foods.
+Wonderful local vendors provide eggs and meats, cheese, fresh bread, jams, pasta, and a range of small-batch prepared foods.
 The Market is open 9 am-5 pm Monday through Saturday and 11 am-4 pm on Sunday (in the Garden Center yellow building).

 Mount Dora Village Market